Plymouth Metrolink: Approval and opening

 Plymouth's proposal was approved for an 18-month period in May 1983 with the agreement to withdraw only $277,000 of around $1 million in generated in property taxes by the city, rather than a full 90%.
 An initial 40-car parking lot was created and 125 bus stop signs were placed before the start of service on October 3, 1983.
 Ridership after the first week was promising with an average of 290 rides per weekday which was above the 250 ride baseline of existing Medicine Lake bus service.
 After the first year, ridership averaged 295 rides a weekday with January being the highest average month with 330 rides a weekday.

 In response to the creation of Plymouth Metrolink, MTC reduced the property tax rate for 20 cities who were eligible to opt-out of the MTC system but had not yet done so to discourage them from opting out.
 After Medicine Lake Bus Company entered bankruptcy protection in 1990, MTC began operating several Plymouth Metrolink bus routes while another company operating the mini-coaches that shuttled riders to the central park and ride location at TH 55 and County Road 73.
 The contract length was for one year.

 A citizens advisory committee met quarterly to advise the city on transit issues from 1984 to 2015.

 Developments since 2014

 The city of Plymouth decided to contract with SouthWest Transit in December 2014 to manage Plymouth Metrolink.
 Technology innovations released in 2015 included release of a phone application to distribute transit information allow riders to track buses and the addition of public WiFi for customers on the fleet of 32 express buses which was done with help from a partnership with SouthWest Transit.

-In response to TCF Bank moving employees from downtown Minneapolis to Plymouth, Metrolink created a new bus route with 3 daily trips to serve workers at the corporate campus in 2015.
+After TCF Financial Corporation moved employees from downtown Minneapolis to Plymouth, Metrolink created a new bus route with three daily trips to serve workers at the corporate campus in 2015.
 By the end of 2016, SouthWest Transit's contract expired and Plymouth Metrolink was no longer managed by SouthWest Transit.